onzfonz/comp227/src/content/3/en/part3a.md

 }
 ```

-Notice that calling return is crucial because otherwise the code will execute to the very end and the malformed task gets saved to the application.
+Notice that calling `return` is crucial because otherwise the code will execute to the very end and the malformed `task` gets saved to the application.

 If the content property has a value, the task will be based on the received data.
 As mentioned previously, it is better to generate timestamps on the server than in the browser,
-since we can't trust that the host machine running the browser has its clock set correctly.
+*since we can't trust that the host machine running the browser has its clock set correctly*.
 The generation of the `date` property is now done by the server.

 If the `important` property is missing, we will default the value to `false`.